 Incredible But True contains a mixture of comedy and drama with a fun touch of added fantasy introduced early in the film.
 Director and writer Quentin Dupieux is known for delivering many creative yet quirky films throughout his career, and once again, he successfully brings another fresh concept to life.
 This story is filled with creativity, random comedy, and touching themes with unpredictable outcomes in the finale.

 The dialogue here is excellent.
 It’s snappy and realistic throughout, and while the cast is small, there’s also plenty of variety between each character, making the film exciting and humorous.
 Like the story, the soundtrack is quirky and reminds me of old-school computer games.
 The comedy style will be received differently by viewers.
-I found myself chuckling throughout the duration, even when something seemed quite silly, including Alain’s boss, who continually makes poor and ridiculous life choices.
+I enjoyed chuckling throughout the duration, even when something seemed silly, including Alain’s boss, who continually makes poor and ridiculous life choices.
 The pacing was a delight, and I found myself excited, wanting to know how this story would end and what the outcomes for our leading couple would be.

 0 Comments